Nuitka/Nuitka/Developer_Manual.rst

 Type Inference - The Discussion
 -------------------------------

-Main goal is to forward value knowledge.
+Main initial goal is to forward value knowledge.
 When you have ``a = b``, that means that a and b now "alias".
 And if you know the value of ``b`` you can assume to know the value of ``a``.
-This is called "Aliasing".
+This is called "aliasing".

 When assigning ``a`` to something new, that won't change ``b`` at all.
-But when an attribute is set, a method called of it, that impacts both, or actually the value.
+But when an attribute is set, a method called of it, that impacts the actual value, referenced by both.
 We need to understand mutable vs. immutable though.

 .. code-block:: python